bradwhiteVB/ExpressAPIExample/README.md

 Instead of creating an actual locahost instance of a MySQL database and using 'mysql2/promise' to connect and interrogate it, I decided to keep the local setup of this exercise easy and concise ny creating a "Dummy Database" held within an instance object.
 This object only persists for as long as the project is running on the assigned port.

 ### Validation
-I used this exercise to show that validation of inputs to a post is important and setup some simple validations.
-Since the task didn't cover a format for the 'dob' field and it is also possible to create custom checks using 'express-validator' I decided to keep it simply as a mandatory field check.
+Since the task didn't cover a format for the 'dob' I created a custom one to checkfor yyyyy-mm-dd.